 Alhambra Palace – An historic marvel of immense beauty

-Most of the buildings you see today where built during the reign of the two Sultans Yusuf I and Mohammed V including the wonderful lions patio ( Patio de los Leones ) the Moorish Hammam baths and the Puerta de la Justicia also known as the Puerta de la Explanada.
+Most of the buildings you see today were built during the reign of the two Sultans Yusuf I and Mohammed V including the wonderful lion's patio ( Patio de los Leones ) the Moorish Hammam baths and the Puerta de la Justicia is also known as the Puerta de la Explanada.

 Visit the official website for further information and entrance tickets:

 Most popular visitor attractions at the Alhambra Palace

 - The Alcazaba, the oldest part of the Alhambra;